cchurch/api-docs/source/includes/_api_managed_switch.md

 ## Get List of Managed Switches
 <!--===================================================================-->

-Returns a list of Managed Switches available to the current user
+Returns an array of arrays with each sub-array representing a Managed Switch available to the user

 > Request (basic)